Ujjal Singh: Death

 Ujjal Singh died at his New Delhi residence on 15 February 1983.
 Offices, corporations, boards and educational institutions of the Punjab Government were closed as a mark of respect.
 The Punjab Vidhan Sabha observed a 2 minute silence at the start of its budget session.
 The Tamil Nadu Legislative Council adjourned half-an-hour at Madras as a mark of respect to his memory.

 Personal life

-He was very economically, but also religiously minded.
+He was very economically minded, but also religiously minded.
 He was a member of the Shiromani Gurdwara Parbandhak Committee since its inception.
 He heavily promoted education, he was a member of the Khalsa College organizing committee, a Fellow of the Panjab University and member of the Delhi University Court.

 As a member of the Punjabi University Commission (1960), he was instrumental in setting up of Punjabi University, Patiala.
 He was the founder of Guru Nanak Public School, Chandigarh, where he served as Founder President.

+He had two wives, and four children- one was Narinder Singh, who passed away at a young age- Narinder Singh Place in Connaught Place (now owned by DLF) was named in his memory by Sir Sobha Singh.
+He had three daughters, two twins, one daughter was named Kushal Kaur who married into the Sardar Bahadur Dharam Singh Sethi family.

 Many buildings are named after him in Mian Channu, these include;